 For the purpose of election, each State is divided into territorial constituencies which are more or less of the same size in regard to population.
 Though the Constitution has abolished the system of Communal electorates, it provides for the reservation of seats for the scheduled castes and scheduled tribes.
 For the purpose of election from the territorial constituencies, a number of seats are allotted to each State and Union Territory in such a manner that the ratio between the number of the representatives and the size of population is as far as practicable, the same for all the units of the Indian Union.
-Each state is therefore, divided into territorial constituencies in such a manner that the ratio between the population of each constituencies and the size of seats allotted to it, is as far as practicable and is the same throughout the State.
+Each state is therefore, divided into territorial constituencies in such a manner that the ratio between the population of each constituency and the number of seats allotted to it, is as far as practicable and is the same throughout the State.
 Under the Delimitation Commission Act of 1962, the Election Commission is authorized to determine forthwith the number of seats in the Lok Sabha on the basis of the latest census figures with due regard to the constitutional provisions on the subject.
 Accordingly, on the basis of the 1951 Census, India had a population of 360 million.
 But in 1981, it was about 700 million and by 1991 it has gone over 840 million.
 By the year 2001, the population of India has exceeded 1000 million.
 Yet, there has been no change in the total number of elected members to the Lok Sabha.
 Infact, by an amendment of the Constitution in 2001, the present strength of the Lok Sabha will remain the same until the year 2026.

 Here, it may be pointed out that the election of the House of the People being direct requires that the territory of India should be divided into suitable territorial constituencies, for the purpose of holding such elections.
 Article 81 has provided for uniformity of representation in two respects - (a) as between the different States and (b) as between the different constituencies in the same State.
-Thus, there shall be allotted to each State a number of seats in the House of the People in such manner that the ratio between that number and the population of the State is, so far as practicable, the same for all States; and each State shall be divided into territorial constituencies in such manner that the ratio between the ratio between the ratio between the ratio between the same for all States; and each State shall be divided into territorial constituencies in such manner that the ratio between the population of each constituency and the number of seats allotted to it is, so far as practicable, the same throughout the State.
+Thus, there shall be allotted to each State a number of seats in the House of the People in such manner that the ratio between that number and the population of the State is, so far as practicable, the same for all States; and each State shall be divided into territorial constituencies in such manner that the ratio between the population of each constituency and the number of seats allotted to it is, so far as practicable, the same throughout the State.

 As regards the House of the People and the Legislative Assembly of the State the system of proportional representation has been abandoned and instead, the Constitution has adopted the single member constituency with reservation of seats for some backward communities namely scheduled castes and tribes.
-The reasons held by the Constituent Assembly for not adopting proportional representation were the following:-
+The reasons held by the Constituent Assembly for not adopting proportional representation were the following: